Alonso de Montúfar: The First Provincial Council of Mexico, 1555

 On June 29, 1555, on the feast day of St. Peter and St. Paul, the first Provincial Council of Mexico was inaugurated at a ceremony in the cathedral of Mexico City, in the presence of the Archbishop and four of his suffragan bishops.
 Two of these suffragans were friars.
-Martín Sarmiento de Hojacastro, O.F.M., Bishop of Tlaxcala, was an experienced Franciscan missionary, and Tomás de Casillas, O.P., Bishop of Chiapas, was a fellow Dominican.
+Martín Sarmiento de Hojacastro, the bishop of Tlaxcala, was an experienced Franciscan missionary, and Tomás de Casillas, the bishop of Chiapas, was a fellow Dominican.
 The other two prelates were members of the secular clergy.
 Vasco de Quiroga had been a judge of the Mexican audiencia before being promoted to the Diocese of Michoacán, and Juan Lopez de Zárate had been Bishop of Antequera for twenty years.
 López de Zárate arrived at the Council severely ill and died before it was finished.

 The final decrees of the first Mexican Council consist of 93 chapters.
 Most of these chapters dealt with instruction in Christian doctrine, the administering of sacraments and the enforcement of episcopal jurisdiction in the new territory.
 Another very important theme was the establishment of concrete and detailed norms for the education and life of the clergy.